0x01g33k/0x01g33k.github.io/_posts/2023-08-06-ASCWG-Qual-Round-DF-Challenges-Writeup.md

 Difficulty:```Medium```

 First and foremost, before going into any details about this challenge and the next one, as they are both related to blockchain and cryptocurrency, I'd like to give a huge shoutout to my dear friend and colleague.
-One of the few pioneers in the world of cryptocurrency in Egypt and a great addition to our DF team: [Khalid ElSergany](https://www.linkedin.com/in/khaled-elsergany-5676b8261/) as he helped me create these challenges.
+One of the few pioneers in the world of cryptocurrency investigation in Egypt and a great addition to our DF team: [Khalid ElSergany](https://www.linkedin.com/in/khaled-elsergany-5676b8261/) as he helped me create these challenges.

 In this challenge we are presented with a transaction hash, and in the description it's stated that the network is trial network.
 Okay, let's get digging.